Romanised (horse)

 Romanised (foaled 5 February 2015) is an Irish Thoroughbred racehorse.
-He showed promise as a juvenile in 2017 when he won one of his four races and finished second in the Solario Stakes.
-In the following year he recorded an upset victory in the Irish 2,000 Guineas but finished unplaced in his other starts.
+As a juvenile in 2017 he won one of his four races and finished second in the Solario Stakes.
+In the following year he recorded an upset victory in the Irish 2,000 Guineas and finished unplaced in his other starts.
 As a four-year-old he won the Minstrel Stakes and the Prix Jacques Le Marois and was narrowly beaten in a controversial race for the Prix du Moulin.
 He won a second Minstrel Stakes in 2020.

 Background

 Romanised is a bay horse with a white star and three white socks bred by the Aherne family (mother Monica and her sons Gerry, Mikey and P.J.) at the Prospect Stables in County Tipperary.
 He was sold when only a week old foal to the bloodstock agent John McCormack.
 The colt entered the ownership of the Singaporean businessman Charles Ng and was sent into training with Ken Condon at the Osborne Lodge Stable, The Curragh, County Kildare.

 He was from the eighth crop of foals sired by Holy Roman Emperor, one of the leading European two-year-olds of his generation, who unusually began his stud career as a three-year-old.
 The best of his other progeny have included Homecoming Queen, Mongolian Khan and Designs On Rome.
 Romanised's dam Romantic Venture had a very brief racing career, winning a maiden race on her racecourse debut and finishing unplaced in the Matron Stakes on her only subsequent start.
 Romantic Venture was a half-sister to Designs of Rome and closely related to Grey Swallow.